 The product should be highly innovative with significant commercial potential.
 The joint Technological Innovation project should aim at the development of products/processes leading to commercialization in the global market.

-Companies and projects from the technology fields including robot technology, Information　and　Telecommunications,　materials　and　nanotechnology, biotechnology and medical devices and clean technology.
+Companies and projects from the technology fields including robot technology, Information　and　Telecommunications,　materials　and　nanotechnology, biotechnology and medical devices, and clean technology.

 The project partners should agree in advance on the IP rights and on the commercialization strategy of the product or process.*